 La dernière chose qu'on trouve en faisant un ouvrage est de savoir celle qu'il faut mettre la première.

-The Physics Hypertextbook™ is a reaction to three problems with textbooks in the US at the turn of the Twenty-first Century — lack of writer's voice, layouts that reduce readability, and old-fashioned economics.
+The Physics Hypertextbook is a reaction to three problems with textbooks in the US at the turn of the 21st century — lack of writer's voice, layouts that reduce readability, and outdated economics.

 Too many textbooks are written by corporations, not authors.
 This is especially true of the textbooks for secondary schools.
 They sound like they were written by no one.
-The Physics Hypertextbook™ is written by me and should have a recognizable voice to it.
+The Physics Hypertextbook is written by me and should have a recognizable voice to it.
 Whether or not it's a good voice is, of course, open to debate.

-The Physics Hypertextbook™ is presented as a work in progress.
+The Physics Hypertextbook is presented as a work in progress.
 Some parts of this book are essentially finished.
 Some parts are comically underdone (containing only placeholder text).
 I work on this project in my spare time.
 I never add anything to it out of obligation.
 I only work on it when I feel like it.
 I hope that results in better writing, but I expect that I will never finish this project.

 Too many textbooks are layout disasters with special sections not part of any topic and images with no relation to the main text floating in little boxes off to the side.
 This crazy quilt style decreases readability.
-Every page of the Physics Hypertextbook™ is designed to be read from top to bottom.
+Every page of the Physics Hypertextbook is designed to be read from top to bottom.
 When an image appears, the text around it is discussing it.
 You read the text, read the image, and read some more text.
 Images are a part of the stories being told.

 Although every page is meant to be read from top to bottom.
 The whole of this book will probably never be read from start to finish by anyone — including me.
 It's not a scroll.
-The Physics Hypertextbook™ is like a book in that you can flip to any page at any time.
+The Physics Hypertextbook is like a book in that you can flip to any page at any time.
 It's a random access repository of information.
 In this respect, a hypertextbook is no different than a conventional book.

 We don't buy physical media much any more.
-I haven't really listened to a CD, cassette tape, or phonograph record in years.
+I haven't listened to a CD, cassette tape, or phonograph record in years.
 I took all the music I collected and converted it to digital data in the early 2000s.
 If I want to listen to new music, I stream it.
 If I want to own new music, I download it.
 I stopped renting DVDs and videocassettes a little later.
 The only time I ever put a newspaper in my hands is when I visit my parents.

 We're living in the future.
 Every form of media has been affected by the stupendous growth of the internet — except textbooks.
 They are the last holdout of the old media economy.
 Why are schools still buying textbooks?
 Why do professors still make their students buy textbooks?
 It's time for textbooks to die so they can be reborn.
 It's time for the textbook companies to die too.
 They need us more than we need them.

-The Physics Hypertextbook™ exists!
+The Physics Hypertextbook exists!
 Read it if you want to learn more about physics.
 Read it if you need to learn more about physics to achieve some other end.
 Read it if you are curious about physics or enjoy science in general.
 It's an interesting diversion and you just might learn something in the process.
 Certainly no harm can come from any of these objectives.

 Dimidium facti qui coepit habet; sapere aude; incipe!

 He who has begun has half done.
 Dare to be wise; begin!

 Horace, ca. 20 BCE

-The Physics Hypertextbook™ is organized like many printed physics textbooks.
+The Physics Hypertextbook is organized like many printed physics textbooks.
 The whole of physics is divided into five major books.
 Each book is divided into chapters and sections.